Degersee

 The Degerseestube on the shore of the Degersee.

 The Degersee is a small lake in the hilly hinterland a few kilometers north of Lake Constance in the German state of Baden-Württemberg.
 The lake is partially surrounded by forest, relatively warm in summer, often freezes over completely in winter, and has two swimming areas.
-The lake is popular with swimmers and fisherpersons.
+The lake is popular with swimmers and fisherfolk.

 Location and size

 Most of the Degersee is part of the territory of the city of Tettnang.
 A small area in the southeast belongs to the Bavarian city of Lindau (Bodensee).
 The lake is at an altitude of 478.2 meters and has a surface area of approx. 30 hectares.
 Its shore length is about 2,730 meters and it has an average depth of about six meters, with a maximum of eleven meters.
 Its volume is about 1,828 million cubic meters.

 Origins

 Like the nearby Schlein lake, the Wieland pond, and Muttel lake, Lake Deger was formed with meltwater towards the end of the last ice age.
 The surface tributaries are insignificant, the water exchange taking place mainly through an intensive groundwater flow.
 Via the pond near Hörbolzmühle and the Nonnenbach, Lake Degersee drains into Lake Constance and is thus part of the Rhine River system.